Essential Tips for a Safe Halloween in 2022

-There’s no question that COVID-19 has affected almost every aspect of our lives, including how we will observe Halloween.
-The Centers for Disease Control and Prevention (CDC) recently issued guidelines for how to safely celebrate Halloween.
-High-risk activities to avoid include door-to-door trick-or-treating, trunk-or-treating (handing out treats from the trunks of cars in a parking lot), indoor costume parties, crowded haunted houses and even hayrides.
+With fears from the COVID-19 pandemic waning, it’s still important to stay vigilant with healthy practices as we observe Halloween.
+High-risk activities that could still put you at risk include door-to-door trick-or-treating, trunk-or-treating (handing out treats from the trunks of cars in a parking lot), indoor costume parties, crowded haunted houses and even hayrides.

 Incorporate a Mask in Kids’ Costumes

-Sure, kids like to wear masks for Halloween.
-But this year, they really need to wear masks.
-These Halloween face masks can become part of a not-too-spooky costume.
+Sure, masks are popular with kids’ costumes for Halloween.
+But wearing additional masks can help protect them from all sorts of ghoulish viruses.
+These face masks can become part of a not-too-spooky costume.
 Or you can use markers to decorate a disposable mask with vampire fangs, a Teddy Bear nose and mouth, or a superhero’s logo.
-Here’s a creepy choice for older kids.

 Do a Candy Scavenger Hunt at Home